cedricblondeau/world-cup-2018-cli-dashboard/README.md

 #### Q: Data is not showing up?

-If an API call fail, we log a debug message.
+If an API call fails, we log a debug message.
 Press `F12` to see the debug console, some helpful messages may show up (a 503 or a 429 HTTP code for instance).

 ## Development